I Found an Injured/Orphaned Wildlife. What Do I Do?

 If you are not sure, follow this link: www.BTNwildlife.org/Rescue

 We do not have the resources at this time to pick up injured wildlife at their location.
-If you can safely transport the animal without putting your safety at risk, place it in a carrier or a box and bring it to us at our refuge located in Lake Nona.
+If you can safely transport the animal without putting your safety at risk, place it in a carrier or a box and bring it to us at our refuge located in Lake Nona (please call first).
 If you cannot, call your local animal services agency and give them the location of the injured animal.
 Be sure to ask about their policies on wildlife.
-Due to lack of space, please call first if you have found a Raccoon.
+Due to on-site construction starting February 2023, please call first if you have found a wild animal.

 If you are an Orange County resident, Animal Services will pick up most injured or orphaned wild animals and deliver them to our facility EXCLUDING: raccoons, foxes, bats, otters and bobcats.
 They are required by law to euthanize rabies vector species.
 Flying squirrels and neonate wildlife (with no fur, or eyes closed, are subject to euthanasia as well).
 However, Back to Nature DOES NOT euthanize these animals upon arrival by private citizen.
 We will first evaluate the animal for signs of rabies and take necessary precautions.
 Infant/newborn wildlife are recommended to be transported to BTN via private citizen.